Geometric Stability of the Schoen-Yau Zero Mass Theorem: The Geometry of Manifolds with Nonnegative Scalar Curvature

 There are a number of beautiful theorems about isoperimetric regions and constant mean curvature for asymptotically flat manifolds with nonnegative scalar curvature.
 Recall that an isoperimetric region, $\Omega^3(R)\subset M^3$, is a region whose outer boundary area is the area of a sphere of radius $R$ in Euclidean space, ${\mathbb E}^3$: \be \area (\partial \Omega^3(R)\setminus \partial M^3)=4\pi R^2 \ee and whose volume is the maximum volume over all $\Omega$ satisfying this area constraint.
 This is well defined on metric spaces using Hausdorff measures as in (\ref{eq:Hausdorff-measure})-(\ref{eq:Hausdorff-dim}) in the place of volumes and areas.

 The outer boundary, $\Sigma(R)=\partial \Omega(R)\setminus \partial M$, is called an isoperimetric surface.
 On a smooth Riemannian manifold, a smooth isoperimetric surface has constant mean curvature (denoted CMC).
 Huisken-Yau proved that on an asymptotically flat manifold with positive scalar curvature, for large enough $R$, there is a unique foliation by CMC surfaces that foliate the end \cite{Huisken-Yau-center}.
 These CMC surfaces can then be used to show the ADM mass is defined canonically as in the introduction (\ref{eq:ADM-mass})-(\ref{eq:Hawking-mass}) and also to define a center of mass.
-See also the work of Huang \cite{Huang-Foliations}, Corvino-Wu \cite{Corvino-Wu} and of Cederbaum-Nerz \cite{Cederbaum-Nerz} which involve various rates of asymptotic flatness.
+See also the work of Huang \cite{Huang-Foliations}, Corvino-Wu \cite{Corvino-Wu}, and of Cederbaum-Nerz \cite{Cederbaum-Nerz} which involve various rates of asymptotic flatness.
+Nerz characterizes asymptotic flatness using the CMC foliation in \cite{Nerz-Geometric}.

 Bray proved that the Hawking mass is monotone increasing along the isoperimetric constant mean curvature surfaces and converges to the ADM mass at infinity \cite{Bray-Penrose}.
 This can be contrasted with the Geroch monotonicity of Hawking masses of the level sets of Huisken-Ilmanen's inverse mean curvature flow that we discussed in the introduction \cite{Geroch-monotonicity} \cite{Huisken-Ilmanen}.